Jutho/TensorOperations.jl/README.md

 ## What's new

-- Fully compatible with Julia v0.5.
+- Fully compatible with Julia v0.6. (v0.5 no longer supported)

 ## Installation